pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 - node-red-contrib-bcrypt (to simplify NodeRED password hash generation.
 Import the example "Securitng NodeRED" to add/set credentials)

 ## Installation
+1. Install the appropriate EAP file based on the device platform.

+IMPORTANT!
 If you install Node-RED on an SD Card (all models except those based on ARTPEC-8), you must enable files to be executed from SD Card.
 - In the camera GUI, go to System | Plain config
 - Under "Select group", select "storage"
 - Find the property "Extra mount options" on the left and set the value: exec.
 - Click "Save".
 - Reboot the device
-  - Install the Node-RED Installer
+- Install

-1. Install the appropriate EAP file based on the device platform.
 2. Start the ACAP.
 This initiate installation of NodeJS, NPM and the latest Node-RED version on the device from official Node-RED sources.
 _Note: Installation may take up to 3-4 minutes_
 3. Use a browser and access Node-RED on http://device-IP-address:1880